 - Round many edges corners at once

-Why SketchUp draw circles using bunch of edges?
+Why does SketchUp draw circles using a bunch of edges?

-In other words you can use small circle sides parameter and get not so natural representation of curved
+In other words, you can use a small circle sides parameter and get not natural curved shapes.

-It's your choice and you need to know about that decision to make at the beginning of the design
+In that case, your model will be "light" and it will optimize performance.
+You can also set big values of segments to make the model realistic but work slower.
+It's your choice and you need to know about that decision to make at the beginning of the design process.

-- Use proper tool from Drawing toolbar or just press "c" button (it is default circle shortcut key).
+- Use proper tool from Drawing toolbar or press the "c" button (it is default circle shortcut key).

 - Check circle sides (segments).
-To change it simply use numeric keys.
+To change it use numeric keys.

-- Click mouse button to choose circle middle point.
+- Click the mouse button to choose circle middle point.

-- Set circle radius with mouse cursor or use numeric keys to set exact value.
+- Set the circle radius with the mouse cursor or use numeric keys to set exact value.

 - Done!